Hospital Resources for Surrogacy Birth

 Sarah provides training (in-person or over Zoom) to midwifery and obstetric staff about surrogacy laws and processes, and caring for surrogacy teams.
 Sarah regularly presents to IVF clinics, fertility counsellors, the Australian College of Midwives, universities and at professional conferences.
 You can contact Sarah to discuss your particular requirements.

 Sarah assists in policy-drafting for surrogacy clinic, hospital and healthcare provider surrogacy policies.
-You download a sample hospital policy for surrogacy, Best Practice Guidelines for Care in Surrogacy to assist in drafting your own policy.
+You download a sample hospital policy for surrogacy, Best Practice Guidelines for Care in Surrogacy Birth to assist in drafting your own policy.

 Sarah has created a Surrogacy Pregnancy and Birth Care Planning Guide for surrogacy teams and their healthcare providers.
 This guide is the only one of its kind in Australia.
 Printed copies are available to be posted to surrogates, intended parents and to hospitals.